gorciu-official/batch-tools/README.md

 **Batch Tools** are the tools writed in batch that can help you in command prompt.

+> [!CAUTION]
+> This project has been archived and the updates stopped.

 ## Power commands
 - _poweroff_